Fitness startup Peloton's shares fall in U.S. market debut

 The company was most recently valued at $4.15 billion, according to data provider PitchBook.

-Ride-hailing companies Uber Technologies Inc UBER.N and Lyft Inc LYFT.O also went public earlier this year with high expectations, but their shares have tumbled since then, after investor concerns over their steep losses.

 Goldman Sachs, J.P.
-Morgan, BofA Merrill Lynch and Barclays are the lead underwriters for the Peloton IPO.
+Morgan, BOfA Merrill Lynch and Barclays are the lead underwriters for the IPO.

 ((Abhishek.Manikandan@thomsonreuters.com; within the U.S. +1 646 223 8780, outside the U.S. +91 80 6749 2963;))